ReinholdBe/Treasure-Maze/README.md

 Symbols: # = Wall   X = Player  0 = Treasure

-Controls: Directional buttons to move Player in the Maze
+Controls: Directional buttons to move player in the maze

 Collect treasures to score points!